rbensua/encertia/README.md

 # encertia
-Efficiency analysis of companies using Data Envelopment Analysis
+Efficiency analysis of companies using Data Envelopment Analysis with R